Click here to Login

 Trend following systems

-Trend followers are investors that take profit from the long-term moves of the traded security.
+Trend followers are investors or traders that take profit from the long-term moves of the traded security.

 A security is trending when it is headed in one direction, either up or down.